 Can I apply directly to the Ph.D. program, or is a master’s degree required before doing so?

 Prospective students may apply for admission directly into the Ph.D. program from their undergraduate studies.
 Many Ph.D. students complete a master’s degree during the course of the doctoral program, but it is not required.
-Students may also enter as master’s students and later apply for admission into the Ph.D. program.
+Students may also enroll as master’s student and later apply for admission into the Ph.D. program.

 Can I submit a supporting document after the deadline?

-No, all materials must be submitted prior to the deadline.
+No, all materials must be received prior to the deadline.
 Incomplete applications will not be reviewed.